Savar Upazila: Demographics

-As of the 2011 Bangladesh census, Savar Upazila had a population of 1,387,426.
-Males constituted 54.20% of the population, and females 45.80%.
-This Upazila's eighteen-up population was 207,401.
-Savar had an average literacy rate of 65.16% (7+ years) and a national average of 59.4% literate.
-Male literacy was 69%, and female was 58%.
-The religious breakdown was Muslim 88.59%, Hindu 9.41%, Christian 1.93%, Buddhist 0.03%, others 0.04%, and ethnic minority group nationals numbered 319 including Buno, Garo, Chakma (Sangma), and Burman.
+According to the 2011 Census of Bangladesh, Savar Upazila had 359,084 households and a population of 1,385,910.
+243,262 (17.55%) were under 10 years of age.
+Savar had a literacy rate (age 7 and over) of 68.0%, compared to the national average of 51.8%, and a sex ratio of 876 females per 1000 males.
+296,851 (21.42%) lived in urban areas.

+The religious breakdown was Muslim 93.86%, Hindu 5.35%, Christian 0.58%, Buddhist 0.20%, others 0.01%, and ethnic minority group nationals numbered 319 including Buno, Garo, Chakma (Sangma), and Burman.
 The main occupations are Agriculture 24.34%, agricultural labourer 12.84%, wage labourer 4.44%, cattle breeding, forestry and fishing 1.90%, industry 1.37%, commerce 17.35%, service 20.68%, construction 1.66%, transport 3.96% and others 11.46%.

 Economy

 Agriculture and manufacturing are the two major economic sectors in Savar.
 The main crops grown here are Paddy, Jute, peanut, onion, garlic, chili, and other vegetables.
 The extinct or nearly extinct crops in the region are Aus paddy, Asha Kumari paddy, sesame, linseed, kali mator, randhuni saj, mitha saj, kaun, and mas kalai.
 The main fruits cultivated here are Jackfruit, mango, olive, papaya, guava, kamranga, berry, and banana.
 There are 181 combined fisheries, dairies, poultries, five hatcheries, 209 poultries, and 1319 fisheries.
-Manufacturing facilities include Ceramic industry, beverage industry, press and publication, garments industry, foot ware, jute mills, textile mills, printing and dyeing factory, transformer industry, automobile industry, biscuit and bread factory, pharmaceutical industry, soap factory, brickfield, cold storage, welding, plant nursery, etc. Bangladesh Export Processing Zone is located in this Upazila.
+Manufacturing facilities include Ceramic industry, beverage industry, press and publication, garments industry, foot ware, jute mills, textile mills, printing and dyeing factory, transformer industry, automobile industry, biscuit and bread factory, pharmaceutical industry, soap factory, brickfield, cold storage, welding, plant nursery, etc. Bangladesh Export Processing Zone is located in this upazila.
 The Cottage industry includes 8 Weaving, 100 goldsmith, and 29 others workshops.
 The main exports are Jackfruit, papaya, flower, sapling, dairy products, meat, transformer, fabrics, dye, medicine, ready-made garments, electronics and electric goods, shoe, brick, sweetmeat, etc.

 There is 62 km of pucca (first-class), 56 km of semi pucca, 562 km of mud road, and 50 km of highway.
 Transports used here include the traditional (and extinct or nearly extinct) Palanquin, bullock cart, horse carriage, and modern-day vehicles.

 The minimum wage is approximately $9.50 per week or $38 per month.